Speaker of the House of Commons (United Kingdom): Notable elections

 Bernard Weatherill had announced his impending retirement a long time before the 1992 general election, leading to a long but suppressed campaign for support.
 Betty Boothroyd, a Labour MP who had been a deputy speaker, was known to be extremely interested in becoming the first woman speaker (and in doing so, finished the chances of fellow Labour MP Harold Walker who had also been a deputy speaker).
 The Conservative former Cabinet member Peter Brooke was put forward at a late stage as a candidate.
 Unlike previous elections, there was an active campaign among Conservative MPs to support Boothroyd and about 70 of them did so, ensuring her election.
 She was the only speaker elected in the 20th century not to be a member of the governing party at the time of her first election.

 Betty Boothroyd announced her retirement shortly before the summer recess in 2000, which left a long time for would-be speakers to declare their candidature but little opportunity for Members of Parliament to negotiate and decide on who should be chosen.
 Many backbench Labour MPs advanced the claims of Michael Martin.
 Most Conservatives felt strongly that the recent alternation between the main parties ought to be maintained and a Conservative speaker chosen.
-The most prominent Conservative choices were Sir George Young and Deputy Speaker Sir Alan Haselhurst.
+The most prominent Conservative choices were George Young and Deputy Speaker Alan Haselhurst.
 With several additional candidates announcing themselves, the total number of Members seeking the speakership was 14, none of whom would withdraw.
 A lengthy sitting of the House saw Michael Martin first proposed, then each of the other candidates proposed in turn as amendments, which were all voted down.
 In points of order before the debate, many members demanded a secret ballot.

+Removal

+There is no formal process for removing the Speaker.
+Ed Selkirk Ford of the Constitution Society has suggested this is a deliberate protection against a majority government removing a speaker they are displeased with on a whim.

+The House may pass a non-binding motion expressing no confidence in the Speaker, which can make their position unsustainable in the face of opposition from a sizeable portion of MPs.
+The Speaker can be removed by losing their seat as an MP, for example through disqualification, expulsion, or a successful recall petition.